 The brilliance of Asian cooking lies in its intense aromas and bold flavours.

-At the heart of Asian cooking are the spices that pack flavour and bring depth to your dishes.
-Here is our list of 8 essential Asian spices that can help breathe new life into your restaurant menu.
+At the heart of Asian cooking are the herbs and spices that pack flavour and bring depth to your dishes.
+Here is our list of 8 essential Asian herbs and spices to help breathe new life into your restaurant menu.

 A staple in Asian cooking, the possibilities are endless when cooking with chilli.
 Both green and red chillies are sold in markets, and they can be found either whole or grounded.
-To incorporate them in your dishes, you may consider tossing chilli flakes with vegetables, use citrus and chilli-infused oils to toss your salads, or even blend them with stir-fried Asian greens.
+To incorporate them into your dishes, you may consider tossing chilli flakes with vegetables, using citrus and chilli-infused oils to toss your salads, or even blending them with stir-fried Asian greens.

 Popular chilli-infused dishes include Japanese Prawns in Ebi Chilli Sauce, Singapore’s Chilli Crab and Thailand’s Sweet Chilli Chicken.
 For Hunan and Sichuan cuisine, dried chilli peppers are excellent, but for Korean cuisine, the powdered and flaked versions are best.